faraguti/AWS-CS-Server/README.md

 6. **Configure Instance Details:**

-   - You can keep the default settings for most options.
-However, make sure to configure the following:
+   - You can keep the default settings for these options:
      - **Network**: Choose the VPC where your EC2 instance will reside.
      - **Subnet**: Choose a subnet within the selected VPC.
      - **Auto-assign Public IP**: Select "Enable" to allow your instance to have a public IP address.